MindscapeHQ/raygun4php/README.md

 We recommend using a logger which is compatible with the [PSR-3 LoggerInterface](https://www.php-fig.org/psr/psr-3/) (e.g. [Monolog](https://github.com/Seldaek/monolog)).

-Expanding on the example above, you can set a logger to be used by the transport like so:
+Expanding on the _Asynchronous transport_ example above, you can set a logger to be used by the transport like so:

 ```php
 // ...